 Reaching Students: What Research Says about Effective Instruction in Undergraduate Science and Engineering

-and engineering.
-Focusing on the scientific disciplines, this book is an introduction to strategies to try in your classroom or institution.
-Concrete examples and case studies illustrate how experienced instructors and leaders have applied evidence-based approaches to address student needs, encouraged the use of effective techniques within a department
+This guide book is based on the 2012 NRC report Disciplline-Based Education Research.
+Written for undergraduate science and engineering instructors, it provides concrete examples and case studies illustrate how experienced instructors and leaders have applied evidence-based approaches to address student needs, encouraged the use of effective techniques.

 This report offers guidance to district and school leaders and teachers on necessary steps for putting the Next Generation Science Standards (NGSS) into practice.